World's biggest uranium miner says it is unaffected by Kazakh turmoil | Headlines

 But the central Asian country's political turmoil does not seem to have so far affected key industries.
 "Uranium mining is going according to plan.
 There have been no stoppages.
 The company is fulfilling its export contracts," a Kazatomprom spokesperson said.

 Shares in other uranium producers fell on Thursday after Wednesday gains.
 Shares in Canada's Cameco Corp fell 3.7% on Thursday and a uranium exchange traded fund (ETF) from Global X fell 3.6%.
-Cameco representatives could not be reached for comment, nor could representatives from Canada-based Uranium One, which is a subsidiary of Russia's state-owned nuclear corporation Rosatom GK.
+Cameco said it could resume production https://financialpost.com/pmn/business-pmn/cameco-says-it-could-resume-north-american-uranium-output-if-kazakh-turmoil-affects-supply of roughly 24 million pounds of uranium annually in North America if needed by the global market.
+Representatives for Canada-based Uranium One, which is a subsidiary of Russia's state-owned nuclear corporation Rosatom GK, could not be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)